 Some electric toothbrushes can be an expensive investment, but that’s exactly what you’re doing – you’re making a financial investment that can improve the detail health of your whole family.

-As previously mentioned, electric toothbrushes are highly rated and favoured by dentists, an electric toothbrush can provide cleaner teeth, less chance of tooth decay and better overall dental health.
+As previously mentioned, electric toothbrushes are highly rated and favoured by dentists, as they can provide cleaner teeth, less chance of tooth decay and better overall dental health.
 Yes, they are worth buying.
 However, some electric toothbrush can be quite expensive, and outside the budget for a lot of families.
-That’s why we also provide the best value electric toothbrush with our best electric toothbrush overall, so that anyone can afford the benefits of an electric toothbrush without having to pay for all the bells and whistles.
+That’s why we also provide the best value electric toothbrush with our best electric toothbrush overall, so that anyone can afford the benefits, without having to pay for all the bells and whistles.

 Which electric toothbrush has the best battery life?